prathameshnetake/getsetup-task/readme.md

 ## Backend

-Backend is express app running in cloud functions to emulate firebase functions you need to install firebase tools and run `pnpm run serve`
+Backend is express app running in cloud functions and is using firestore as a database to emulate firebase functions you need to install firebase tools and run `pnpm run serve`